Azure/k8s-infra/docs/proposals/generic-reconciler.md

 The high-level idea is to write a [generic reconciler](https://github.com/Azure/k8s-infra/issues/7) that can work with structs generated from swagger that represent resources in Azure.
 Along with the reconciler there would be a validating admission webhook that would validate incoming changes to give immediate feedback for a better user experience (a simple example being rejecting changes to read-only property).

 The goal would be to make the generic handling as widely applicable as possible, but to accommodate variation across APIs it is anticipated that there would be a need to enable custom behaviours.
-One way to allow this would be to expose hooks at various points during the processing cycle where hooks can be registered.
+One way to allow this would be to expose hooks at various points during the processing cycle where custom logic can be registered for a type.

 ## Generating the structs